 In mid-2012, the US government classified 2C-P as a Class I controlled substance.

-Like many other designer drugs, 2C-P dosage is tricky and overdoses are common.
-Every person reacts differently to the same dose, so kids in particular are vulnerable to overdosing by copying each other’s behavior.
+Like many other designer drugs, the 2C-P dosage is tricky, and overdoses are common.
+Every person reacts differently to the same dose, so kids, in particular, are vulnerable to overdosing by copying each other’s behavior.